thcasey3/hanlab/docs/source/auto_examples/calculate_ODNP.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 80-81

-For direct use without creating a dnplab workspace simply use,
+For use without creating a DNPLab workspace simply skip the above steps and pass the dictionaries to odnp directly,

 ..
 GENERATED FROM PYTHON SOURCE LINES 81-82